cardano-foundation/developer-portal/docs/get-started/installing-cardano-node.md

 If upgrading an existing node, please ensure that you have read the [release notes on GitHub](https://github.com/input-output-hk/cardano-node/releases) for any changes.
 :::

-#### You will need to run following commands on M1, so compiler can find llvm
+#### You will need to run following commands on M1, so compiler can find llvm and some additional cabal magic

 ```
 export LDFLAGS="-L/opt/homebrew/opt/llvm/lib"
 export CPPFLAGS="-I/opt/homebrew/opt/llvm/include"
+echo "package trace-dispatcher" >> cabal.project.local
+echo "  ghc-options: -Wwarn" >> cabal.project.local
+echo "" >> cabal.project.local
 ```